 How to calculate average sales cycle length

-With this method, sales teams would be able to view the customer journey from start to finish.
-This metric helps sales teams learn how to improve sales prospecting and lead generation.
+With this method, you would be able to view the customer journey from start to finish.
+Besides, this sales metric allows for improving lead generation.

 This is the formula you would use to calculate the average sales cycle length: